 San Diego FBAR Compliance and OVDP Lawyers

-US taxpayers who have foreign bank accounts, investments, and assets exceeding $10,000 are required to report them on the IRS Foreign Bank Account Report, also known as FBAR form, each year.
+FBAR compliance has become a primary issue for US taxpayers who have foreign bank accounts, investments, and assets exceeding $10,000 at any point in the calendar year.
+You are required to report them on the IRS Foreign Bank Account Report, also known as FBAR form, each year.
 This procedure has been in place for several years; however, many U.S. taxpayers have not fully disclosed the extent of their foreign accounts and balances.
 In 2010, the U.S. Congress passed the Foreign Account Tax Compliance Act, also known as FATCA.
 This legislation targeted offshore banks, sovereign nations, and tax reporting agencies.
 It requires them to disclose information regarding U.S. taxpayers, or they would be forced to withhold a 30% tax and face exclusion from American markets.
 US taxpayers, including foreign nationals who reside in the US who do not come into IRS FBAR compliance face draconian penalties and potential criminal prosecution and jail time.

 Is Your Conduct Willful or Non-Willful From the IRS’ Perspective?